 EventScotland, part of VisitScotland, manages the Scotland’s Winter Festivals event fund.

-The Guidelines are available on request.
+The Application Form is available on request.